vjlab/resources/content/data-storage-policy.md

 ## 1. M3

-* Use this as the primary storage facility to store raw data files!
+* Two shared folder spaces: `/bm14` (500Gb soft limit, backed up weekly/daily) and `/bm14_scratch` (not backed up, use for temp data only).
-* 500 Gb soft limit (can ask for more)
+* Use `/projects/bm14/data` on M3 as the primary storage facility to store raw data files.
+Make sure to read Miguel's `README` files!
-* Backed up weekly by the M3 folks (as are theuser `/home` directories)
+* M3 documentation on the user file system [here](http://docs.massive.org.au/M3/file-systems-on-M3.html)

 ## 2. Server in room 217